eflows4hpc/documentation/doc/source/Sections/04_Usage_Example/Data_Logistics_Pipeline.rst

 Data Movement Tasks
 -------------------
-The workflow includes following data movements:
+The workflow includes the following data movements:

 - download from B2DROP repository,